 dLocal to Report Fourth Quarter 2022 Financial Results

-/EIN News/ -- MONTEVIDEO, Uruguay, March 17, 2023 (GLOBE NEWSWIRE) -- DLocal Limited (NASDAQ: DLO, “DLocal” or the “Company”), a technology-first payments platform enabling global enterprise merchants to connect with billions of consumers in emerging markets, intends to release financial results for its fourth fiscal quarter ended December 31, 2022 on April 4, 2023 after market close.
+MONTEVIDEO, Uruguay, March 17, 2023 (GLOBE NEWSWIRE) -- DLocal Limited DLO "DLocal" or the "Company"))), a technology-first payments platform enabling global enterprise merchants to connect with billions of consumers in emerging markets, intends to release financial results for its fourth fiscal quarter ended December 31, 2022 on April 4, 2023 after market close.

 The Company will host a conference call and video webcast on April 5, 2023 at 8:00 a.m.
 Eastern Time.